-Traditional models of outpatient care are not always aligned to the needs of patients and can be difficult for them to access.
-This has led to high rates of non-attendance at appointments and poor patient engagement, resulting in poor health outcomes and greater use of emergency care, plus rising costs.
-With increasing multi-morbidity, people living longer with complications and care being more multi-disciplinary, care models need to be more flexible and responsive.
+Traditional models of outpatient care are not always aligned to the needs of patients and can be difficult for them to access, leading to high rates of non-attendance at appointments and poor patient engagement, resulting in poor health outcomes and greater use of emergency care, plus rising costs.

 Research has shown that using remote video outpatient consultations rather than face-to-face review with patients in hospital has the potential to address some of these issues.
 However, implementing such services within routine practice in the NHS is challenging.

 Working with national-level decision-makers, the project team also aims to develop a national policy around the use of video consultations, including tariff, technology, governance and staff training.
-The team will also work with a technology provider to test the various options for web consultations.
+The team is also working with a technology provider to test the various options for web consultations.